-The National Trust estate of Hardcastle Crags is not to be missed.
-A woodland paradise in the dramatic steep-sided valley of Hebden Dale, it has miles and miles of footpaths running along by the river and weaving up and down the hillside beneath the dense canopy of trees.
+The idyllic National Trust estate of Hardcastle Crags near Hebden Bridge is not to be missed.
+A woodland paradise in the dramatic steep-sided valley of Hebden Dale, Hardcastle Crags has over 20 miles of footpaths running along by the river, across waterfalls and weaving up and down the hillsides.

-Hardcastle Crags is spectacularly beautiful all year round.
-In spring the ground is carpeted with bluebells and the woods turn a lush green as the leaves unfurl .
-In the summer the woods are a great place for a picnic and a paddle.
-Perch on a rock high above the trees or watch herons fishing and dippers flitting from stone to stone on the banks of Hebden Water.
+Nestling in the valley just below Elmet Farmhouse, Hardcastle Crags is spectacularly beautiful all year round.
+In spring the ground is carpeted with bluebells.
+In summer the trees provide a lush green canopy, turning to gold in the autumn.
+Footbridges criss-cross the river or you can hop across the water on stepping stones.
+Picnic on the craggy rocks high above the trees.
+Watch herons fishing and dippers flitting from stone to stone on Hebden Water.

 The narrow gorge-like valley houses a unique ecosystem.
 The woods are teaming with wildlife, literally so in the case of the Crags’ most famous residents, the giant hairy wood ants who build amazing mound-shaped nests several feet high.
 Listen out for woodpeckers and tawny owls and keep your eyes peeled for roe deer.

 Hardcastle Crags is internationally famous for its fungi, which sprouts up all over the woods each autumn.
-In October the beech trees turn a magnificent shade of gold.
-During the winter, there are gushing waterfalls and, if the weather turns cold, icicle grottoes on the rocky riverbank cliffs.
+In October the trees turn glorious shades of russet and gold.
+During the winter, there are gushing waterfalls and, if the weather turns frosty, icicle grottoes on the rocky riverbank cliffs.

-Only a mile from Elmet Farmhouse, Hardcastle Crags can be reached on foot via Pecket Well Clough, an ancient stone-paved packhorse track.
+Only a mile from Elmet Farmhouse, Hardcastle Crags is reached on foot via an ancient stone-paved packhorse track through the National Trust woodland of Pecket Well Clough, .
 During the school holidays there are children’s activities and events.
 Find out more at the National Trust website.

 Hardcastle Crags awash with bluebells in May